I’m the fun, quirky, foodie with the huge afro. Yes, it’s real, and no it’s not edible. It’s just my trademark.

 I wondered, how many more customers would it have taken for this place to not have to close its doors?
 How unfortunate was it that a business that had been open for 10 or 20 or 50 years was suddenly forced to pack up shop because of the trickle down effects of a bad economy.

 An excel sheet that started out as a way for me to keep track of my most frequented restaurants and favorite ma and pa shops, suddenly became a mission.
 Backyardbite.com grew out of the notion that people are more likely to save a friend than a stranger.

 I wanted to tell others about the great local business that I came to know and love in my neighborhood.
 I wanted to help spread the word about places that were just too good to stay unnoticed.

-I recently got a really nice email from a local restaurant owner who wanted to say thank you for taking the time to meet with him about his business.
+I received a really nice email from a local restaurant owner who wanted to say thank you for taking the time to meet with him about his business.
 In the email he said:

 “…things sometimes suck, like having to work a double, then come in early to open the next day.
 Knowing there are people like you out there that believe in us, and will help spread positivity in the world makes it all worthwhile.
 We don’t do what we do for the accolade(s), but rather to share a passion for providing a nutritious meal made with integrity and love.”

 His email perfectly described why I started Backyard Bite.